 So what is the Port Elgin Curling Club?

-Curling is now played in over 100 countries throughout the world and in our community, it is played at our club beside the high school on Gustavus Street.
+Curling is now played in over 100 countries throughout the world.
+In our community, it is played at our club beside the high school on Gustavus Street.
 Curlers are renowned to be friendly and sociable and we in Port Elgin like to think we uphold that reputation.
-In fact our tag line is FUN!
+In fact, our tag line is FUN!
 FITNESS!
 FRIENDSHIP!

 Is it SAFE to curl in view of the Covid Pandemic?